Water Street bar guide

 The Harp has been in its present location overlooking the Milwaukee River since 1965, and the building has housed pubs and taverns since a hundred years before that.
 Its riverside patio is where many locals have spent the summer portion of their youth.
 Inside, the two somewhat separated bar areas allow you to enjoy the classic pub setting or gather around a table with friends.

 1135 N. Water St., (414) 278-8888

 A great place to get your whiskey fix, McGillycuddy's also offers excellent Irish beers on tap.
 When the weather turns nice, go to the Beer Garden and kiss the Gilly Stone, which is said to bring good fortune to those in need of it.
-Join the Whiskey Club (yes, there is such a thing) and get 50% off on Wednesdays.
+Join the Whiskey Club (yes, there is such a thing) and get 50 percent off on Wednesdays.